Shiva-gsk/SSL-admin-task/README.md

   assetPrefix: '/portfolio/',
 };
 ```
-Now our rotes are correctly configured, CSP is not allowing hydration (might be due to script 'self' tag in CSP header).
+Now our routes are correctly configured, but still CSP is not allowing hydration (might be due to script 'self' tag in CSP header).

 So, I specifically wrote a header on portfolio section.